jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-05.md

 Existing Generation Facilities shall include:

 (i)
-Spin-off Facilities of NPC or their transferees, including Generation Facilities owned by NPC transferred to PSALM and subsequently privatized pursuant to the Act;
+Spin-off Facilities of NAPOCOR or their transferees, including Generation Facilities owned by NAPOCOR transferred to PSALM and subsequently privatized pursuant to the Act;
 (ii)
 Agus and Pulangui Complexes;
 (iii) Facilities owned and operated by SPUG;
 (iv)
-Accredited facilities under BOT arrangement and other variants with NPC, SPUG, National Irrigation Administration (NIA), Philippine
+Accredited facilities under BOT arrangement and other variants with NAPOCOR, SPUG, National Irrigation Administration (NIA), Philippine
 National
 Oil